 I’m here with my impressions of Star Trek Disco so far.
-I’ll talk plot, characters, actors, VFX, and also how it’s been perceived.
+I’ll talk plot, characters, actors, VFX, and also how the viewers perceived it.
 To paraphrase Captain Pike: let’s get it done!

 Season One – Shaky Ground but Steady Course!

 Season one kicked things off with a bang.
-Right off the first double episode, we were thrown in the midst of a galactic war with the Klingons and the start of all this – our main character, Michael Burnham (Sonequa Martin-Green), now a mutineer.
+Right off the first double episode, we were thrown amid a galactic war with the Klingons and the start of all this – our main character, Michael Burnham (Sonequa Martin-Green), now a mutineer.
 Starfleet’s first, however difficult to believe.
 Okay – cool, cool.
-Steady the pace, commander – we don’t want to go too fast.
+Steady the pace, Commander – we don’t want to go too fast.

 © Copyright CBS Television Studios 2018-2019 for all images in this article.